richardkorneisel/intro-to-python/readme.md

 ## We Do: Python Bouncer (10 min / 0:40)

 Back during our first few lessons on JavaScript, you used conditionals and variables to create a Bouncer.
+You can make a python file for this in your sandbox.
 Walk me through how to do the same, but now with Python!

 Here's the recap of the bouncer rules: